LJPZebra/thesis_bg/readme.md

 exchanging objects' identity.
 This interface is designed with ergonomics and performance in mind.
-Keyboard shortcuts and an on-the-fly selection of objects by clicking on the video allow the user to check and correct the analyses quickly.
+Keyboard shortcuts and an on-the-fly selection of objects by clicking on the video allow the user to check and correct the trajectories quickly.
 It is also possible to record a film with the tracking results overlay superimposed.

 This manual correction interface makes it possible to shift the workload from the traditional pre-processing of data to the tracking result's post-processing.
-In general, tracking software will reduce user inputs and improve tracking by using the raw images' pre-processing and the conception of system-specific tracking algorithms.
-With FastTrack, the pre-processing step is reduced to the minimum to remain general and be applied to a wide variety of systems.
-To compensate for this, FastTrack provides a correction tool.
-In the following chapter, we will see that this method can save the user much time because the correction time is in general lower than the conception and computational time of system-specific tracking algorithms.
+In the following chapter, we will see how this method can save the user time, the correction time being in general lower than the conception and computational time of system-specific tracking algorithms.

-#### Analysis
+#### Output

-A question that comes back a lot from users' feedbacks is what to do after the tracking.
-FastTrack only takes care of the tracking, and statistical data analysis is not implemented in the software.
 After the tracking, the software generates several files containing the results and the tracking parameters.
 The result file is named tracking.txt, and it contains the raw data of the analysis with one image and one object per line.
 This format is compatible with the most used analysis software (R, Python, Julia, spreadsheet).
 Examples in Python and Julia are available in the documentation to get started.

 ### Deployment

-#### CI/CD {#part_1:cicd}
+#### Continuous integration delivery {#part_1:cicd}

 ![**FastTrack CI/CD workflow.** The CI/CD workflow is divided into two
 parts: the CI tasks (blue rectangle) and the CD tasks (red rectangle).